 Counselor Frequently Asked Questions

-- What is my role in the DE process?
+- What is my role in the college credit plus process?

-- What forms are needed for the program?
+- After my students apply, what forms or items are needed for the program?

 - Why might a student not be accepted?

 - What if a student changes his or her mind?

 - How does a student withdraw from a CC+ class?